Do you have a barking dog on your hands?

 Solutions For Anxiety Or Arousal Around People Or Other Dogs

-If your dog barks at people or other dogs, you need to slowly expose him to these stimuli over time.
+If your dog barks at people or other dogs, you need to expose him to these stimuli over time.

 You may need to cross the street or walk him away until the distance allows him to relax.
-Then, when your dog sees the other dog from this distance, tell him, “YES!” and quickly give him his reward (a really yummy one that he doesn’t normally get).
-Continue to do this while the other dog is in sight.
+Then, when your dog sees the other dog from this distance, tell him, “YES!” and immediately give him his reward (a yummy one that he doesn’t get all the time).

 In Summary …

-Keep in mind, you may have been the one who actually caused your dog’s barking in the first place, so give your dog a little slack and be patient as you teach him new behaviors.
+Keep in mind, you may have been the one who actually caused your dog’s barking in the first place … so give your dog a little slack and be patient as you teach him new behaviors.